xareelee/XSpect/README.md

 XSpect
 ======

-A lightweight library to make your code reusable and maintainable.
+A new Obj-C programming way to make your code reusable and maintainable.

 Tutorial
 ========